InonL/MIPSmultiCycle/README.md

 # MIPSmultiCycle
-A MIPS multi-cycle implementation (out of many) in VHDL.
+A MIPS multi-cycle implementation in VHDL.

-This implementation supports only the following instructions:
+This implementation supports the following instructions:
   * Memory-related: lw, sw
   * R-type: add, sub, and, or, slt
   * Branch (beq) and Jump (j)